willdurand-edu/php-slides/src/extended/01_symfony2.md

 ---

-# Application Configuration
+# Bundles and Application Configuration

 An application consists of a collection of "bundles" representing all of the features and capabilities of your application.

+Bundles can be provided by Symfony, wrote in your own application or installed with Composer (community bundles).

 Each "bundle" can be customized via configuration files written in `YAML`, `XML` or `PHP`.

-By default, the main configuration file lives in the `app/config/` directory and is called either `config.yml`, `config.xml` or `config.php` depending on which format you prefer.
+By default, the main configuration file lives in the `app/config/` directory and is called either `config.yml`, `config.xml` or `config.php` depending on which format you prefer (YAML is the preferred one according to best practices).

 Symfony is all about configuring everything, and you can do pretty much everything you want.
 That's why people agreed on some conventions, but then again, a convention is just **A** way to do things, not **THE** way to do them.

+---

+# Where to put the code

+`src/AppBundle`: code specific to your application (only application bundle per app) `src/MyLib` or `vendor/mynamespace/my-lib` (through Composer): library not coupled to Symfony `src/FeatureBundle` or `vendor/mynamespace/feature-bundle` (through Composer): reusable bundles

 ---